haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
-checkpcitem LEMONADE 1
+checkpcitem "ENIGMA BERRY" 1
 ```
 Notes:
 ```
-  # 800D is set to 1 if the PC has at least 'quantity' of 'item'
+  # same as checkitem, except it looks for the item in the player's PC
 ```
 </details>